 Below you can see how the palm of the hand can more easily roll up around a handle to give a large support area of gel and without compressing the gel to reduce its vibration absorption ability.

 In this prototype the gel pads were sewn in place, to give me the flexibility to cut and move them about and play with the shape until I was happy with the result.

 Below you can see the silicone gel on the trigger finger, to isolate that finger from vibration.

-Below are photos of the MODEL-16 glove, that I had specially made for myself in light tan leather.
-This colour which shows up dirt and rub wear very quickly, allowing me to see exactly where the contact points are.
+I had one Model-15 Glove specially made for myself in light tan leather.
+This colour which shows up dirt and rub wear more quickly, allowing me to see exactly where the contact points are.

-This allows me to put thicker gel exactly where it is needed and no gel where it is not needed, as real high quality Silicone Gel is very expensive.
+This would allow me to put thicker gel exactly where it is needed and no gel where it is not needed, as real high quality Silicone Gel is very expensive.
 It cost around $110 for a piece 300×300 square. (about 1ft square) As I found out when I purchased a sheet to wrap around the “D” and trigger control handle of my brush cutter, to try and reduce vibration that way.

-Another problem with the MODEL-16 gloves and most other gloves for that matter, is that there is no outer side of the index and little fingers, which you can see in the photo below if you look closely.
+Another problem with the MODEL-15 gloves and most other gloves for that matter, is that there is no outer side piece to the index, little fingers and thumb which you can see in the photo below if you look closely.

-This causes these fingers to rotate as you roll you fingers up, meaning most of the gel in these finger tips is off to the side and not doing its job.
+This causes the glove fingers to rotate as you roll your fingers up, meaning most of the gel in these finger tips is off to the side and not doing its job.
 The shaded areas on the glove below show the high contact areas and how the index and little fingers rotate and where the gel should be on these finger to do its job.